Lenny Wilkens: Seattle SuperSonics (1969–1972)

+Portland Trail Blazers (1974–1976)

-From 1969 to 1972 with Seattle, and in his one season as a player with Portland, he was a player-coach.
+In his one season as a player with the Portland Trail Blazers, Wilkens was a player-coach.
+He had been considering retiring from playing when Trail Blazers owner Herman Sarkowsky convinced him to coach the team.
+To Wilkens's surprise, Portland also acquried his playing rights from Cleveland.
 He retired from playing in 1975 and was the full-time coach of the Trail Blazers for one more season.

+Seattle SuperSonics (1977–1985)

 After a season off from coaching, he again became coach of the SuperSonics when he replaced Bob Hopkins who was fired 22 games into the 1977–78 season after a dismal 5–17 start.
-The SuperSonics won 11 of their first 12 games under Wilkens and made the playoffs in back-to-back years, losing in seven games to the Washington Bullets in the 1978 NBA Finals before returning to the 1979 NBA Finals and defeating the Washington Bullets in five games for their first and only NBA title.
+The SuperSonics won 11 of their first 12 games under Wilkens.
+They made the playoffs in back-to-back years, losing in seven games to the Washington Bullets in the 1978 NBA Finals before returning to the 1979 NBA Finals and defeating the Washington Bullets in five games for their only NBA title.